makinacorpus/drupal-netsmtp/README.md

     $conf['netsmtp_debug_mime'] = true;

-And every mail will be dumped into the Drupal:
+And every mail will be dumped into the following Drupal temp folder:

     temporary://netsmtp

-temp folder.
+Additionnaly you can change the path using this variable:

+    $conf['netsmtp_debug_mime_path'] = 'private://netsmtp';

 #### Sent mail trace